Hazardous Materials Transportation Act

 Did Your Employer Follow Regulations?

-The Hazardous Materials Transportation Act (HMTA), enacted in 1974, governs the transportation or hazardous materials by railroad.
+The Hazardous Materials Transportation Act (HMTA), enacted in 1975, governs the transportation of hazardous materials by railroad.
 It applies to shippers and carriers and is enforced by the Federal Railroad Administration (FRA).
 There is actually an entire division within FRA devoted solely to hazardous materials.
 This division is concerned with anything that will prevent accidents and promote the safety of railroad workers.
 They make rules, conduct investigations, and take measures to make sure HAZMAT railway transportation is safe.
 A safety program is administered that oversees the movement of hazardous materials such as petroleum, chemical, and nuclear products throughout the nation’s rail system.

 The Hazardous Materials Division of FRA operates a safety regulatory program that includes:

 - Railroad Industrial Hygiene Program

 - Rulemaking, Approvals, and Exemptions

 - Spent Nuclear Fuel and High-Level Nuclear Waste Program

 - Partnerships in Domestic and International Standards-Related Organizations

 - Education, Safety Assurance, Compliance, and Accident Investigation